MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-data-xdf.md

 	  transforms=list(ageGroup = cut(age, seq(from=20, to=70, by=10))))

-## Splitting an XDF into multiple files
+## Split an XDF into multiple files

 RevoScaleR makes it possible to analyze huge data sets easily and efficiently, and for most purposes the most efficient computations are done on a single .xdf file.
 However, there are many circumstances when you will want to work with only a portion of your data.
 For example, you may want to distribute your data over the nodes of a cluster; in such a case, RevoScaleR’s analysis functions will process each node’s data separately, combining all the results for the final return value.
 You might also want to split your data into training and test data so that you can fit a model using the training data and validate it using the test data.